diatmpravin/Azure-Kubernetes-Service-Hands-on/README.md

 - Configure Azure Monitor for containers to monitor the Fruit Smoothies website deployment.
 - Configure cluster autoscaler and horizontal pod autoscaler for the Fruit Smoothies cluster.

+### Deploy AKS with Advance Networking

+Prior to deploying AKS using this ARM template, the following resources need to exist:

+- Azure Vnet, including a subnet of sufficient size
+- Service Principal

+The following Azure CLI command can be used to create a Service Principal:

+NOTE: The Service Principal Client Id is the Same as the App Id

+`
+az ad sp create-for-rbac -n "spn_name" --skip-assignment az ad sp show --id <The AppId from the create-for-rbac command> --query objectId `

+Please note that using the 'create-for-rbac' function would assign the SPN the 'Contributor' role on subscription level, which may not be appropriate from a security standpoint.